deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 5. Adds the values of RAx and RCX
 6. Performs a return out of the function

 Let's take a second to break this down by importance.
-First things first, the number `0xFFFFFE0000000000` looks like it could potentially be important.
+First things first, the number `0xFFFFFE0000000000` looks like it could potentially be important- as it resembles a 64-bit virtual memory address.

 Turns out, this is important.
 This number is actually a memory address, and it is the base address of all of the PTEs!
-Let's talk about the base PTE for a second.
+Let's talk about the base of the PTEs for a second and its significance.

-Rebooting my machine and disassembling the function again, we notice something.
+Rebooting the machine and disassembling the function again, we notice something.

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_11.png" alt="">